 Invest PR will track and report standard marketing KPIs to provide specific, numerical marketing metrics and tracking to measure their progress towards increasing the visibility, within marketing channels, of doing business in Puerto Rico by highlighting the unique benefits within the Island and marketing Puerto Rico as a base for business operations and opportunities.
-All KPIs shall be were collaboratively defined between PRDOH and Invest PR and formalized through the execution of a subrecipient agreement.
+All KPIs were collaboratively defined between PRDOH and Invest PR and formalized through the execution of a subrecipient agreement.

-176 PRDOH requested to use up to \$115 million for this activity.
+&lt;sup>199 PRDOH requested to use up to \$115 million for this activity.
 84 FR 4836 published on February 19, 2019, limited the amount of funding currently available for this program to a total of \$25 million.

-ECONOMIC DEVELOPMENT INVESTMENT PORTFOLIO FOR GROWTH PROGRAM PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE \$800,000,000 PROOH AND PUERTO RICO LMI, UN, SB CONVENTION CENTER DISTRICT AUTHORITY (PRCCDA) (PILOT PROJECT) 15% LMI GOAL MAX AWARD START- END DATE ELIGIBLE AREA \$50,000,000 177 DURATION OF GRANT PUERTO RICO
+ECONOMIC DEVELOPMENT INVESTMENT PORTFOLIO FOR GROWTH PROGRAM PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE \$650,000,000 \$800,000,000 PRDOH AND PUERTO RICO CONVENTION CENTER DISTRICT AUTHORITY (PRCCDA) (PILOT PROJECT) LMI, UN, SB 15% LMI GOAL MAX AWARD \$50,000,000 START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO